obihill/restive.js/README.md

 ### Breakpoints

-Breakpoints in Responsive Web Design are browser widths that have a declaration – media query or otherwise – to change the layout once the browser is within the declared range.
+Breakpoints in Responsive Web Design are browser widths that have a declaration ï¿½ media query or otherwise ï¿½ to change the layout once the browser is within the declared range.

 Restive.JS uses Breakpoints to find and match viewports of mobile devices.
 So if you define the following breakpoints: 240, 360, 480; the plugin will target the following viewports 0 to 240 pixels, 241 to 360 pixels, and 361 to 480 pixels.